 Ross Creek Cedars, Montana: Some Really Big Trees.

-Since I love visiting geographic wonders and have a great love for hiking, Ross Creek Cedars was right up my alley.
+Since I love visiting geographic wonders and have a love for hiking, Ross Creek Cedars was right up my alley.
 In fact, one of my life goals is visiting all of the National Parks, as well as all the giant trees in America.
-So, naturally, visiting the mighty cedars in northwest Montana was a must for me.
+So, naturally, visiting the mighty cedars in Northwest Montana was a must for me.
 The cedars are not as tall or as large as the sequoias or redwoods, but regardless, these suckers are BIG.
 Beautiful and grand, these are the second-largest trees I’ve ever seen – aside from the gorgeous sequoias at Sequoia National Park: Largest Trees in the World..

-The parking lot sits at the end of a long and winding 4-mile road, which gradually increases in height as you go.
+The parking lot sits at the end of a long and winding 4-mile road, which gradually increases in elevation as you go.
 As we pulled in, I immediately noticed that there was only one other car, which is always a major plus.
 We did visit in mid-June 2020, at the height of the pandemic hysteria and when people were staying home, so, take that for what it’s worth.

-Not only does the trail take you into the forest and through the trees, but also along a creek that is very wide and rapid in some areas, and small and placid in others.
+Not only does the trail take you into the forest and through the trees, but also along a creek that is wide and rapid in some areas, and small and placid in others.
 One the other side of the parking lot, across from where the main trail begins, are some picnic benches, as well as, a small bridge that leads to another, less used trail.

 Leave a Reply